 For decades traditional analogue phone systems have been used by businesses.
 While the technology in the handsets and the PBX (private branch exchange) has improved the underlying technology behind it, is still the same.

-IP phone systems have been around for quite a while, however, in the last decade, the technology has really improved and now they are considered a much more suitable purchase than their analogue counterparts.
+IP phone systems have been around for quite a while, however, in the last decade, the technology has improved and now they are considered a much more suitable purchase than their analogue counterparts.

 An IP phone system uses the Internet to send and receive data and connects via a router and modem.
 This applies to the system and any device or handset on the system.